AubynKen/web-development/README.md

 # Udemy-web-development-bootcamp
 Repository created for storing files for the undemy web development bootcamp.

-Each folder under the root of the repository represents an independent project.
+Each folder under the root of the repository represents an independent mini project.

 ---